 Legislative changes in the remaining countries of the former USSR have been very different.
 Thus, for example, in Ukraine which passed three pieces of legislation in 1994, when it became a sovereign state: Law on Information, Law on National Archives and Archival Institutions and the Law on State Secrets.
 By means of this legislation, they sought to overturn the principle that the interests of the State and the Party were of primary importance, and thus to ensure the rights of individuals such as the right to security and the right to protection of personal information.
-This legislation governs access to the records of the former Ukranian KGB and, in this context, the rights of ex-members of the Communist Party of the Soviet Union are also protected: only the Justice tribunals, and the public prosecutor can investigate these, in addition to the people concerned, their direct families or their heirs.
+This legislation governs access to the collections of the former Ukranian KGB and, in this context, the rights of ex-members of the Communist Party of the Soviet Union are also protected: only the Justice tribunals, and the public prosecutor can investigate these, in addition to the people concerned, their direct families or their heirs.
+85

 In Estonia, the archives of the former secret services became part of the national archival system in 1993.
 In March 1994 a law was passed to regulate the use of the archives of the former secret services.
 This differentiated between collective and individual rights, allowing unlimited access to victims of the repression to files concerning them (in Estonia victims of repression have a legal right to compensation and to have confiscated property returned), allows historical investigation, limiting the use of data concerning the individual's private life.
 The law also prohibits the destruction of the archives of the former repressive regime as well as making their export impossible.
+86

-Latvia promulgated its archival law in 1993 which regulated access to the records stored in the public archives in the country.
-The following year, a law was promulgated specifically to conserve and allow access to the records of the former State Security Council, with the aim of making available the names of those who collaborated with the KGB, which was similar to the laws on examination in the central European area.
-The Latvian law on State Secrets should also be mentioned: article 5 prohibits the assignation of the status of state secret to information on violations of human rights, which would result in access being restricted.
+Latvia promulgated its archival law in 1993 which regulated access to the collections stored in the public archives in the country.
+The following year, a law was promulgated specifically to conserve and allow access to the collections of the former State Security Council, with the aim of making available the names of those who collaborated with the KGB, which was similar to the laws on examination in the central European area.
+The Latvian law on State

-&lt;sup>85 Ivanenko, Boris V. 'Ukranian archives statutory and ethical problems' in Janus, 1994.1
+85 Ivanenko, Boris V. 'Ukranian archives statutory and ethical problems' in Janus, 1994.1

-&lt;sup>86 Ohmann, Valdur.
+86 Ohmann, Valdur.
 'The archives of the secret services of the Estonian SSR, their preservation and the current regulation of their accessibility.
 Survey of the situation in Estonia'. in International Conference on the Archives of the Repressive Regime in an Open Society (Thesys).
 Riga, 4-5 June 1998.